Best General Liability Insurance Companies for Small Businesses in Virginia

 • Can you cover a $2,500 deductible if a claim happens, or do you need a lower $500 option?

 Most Virginia small businesses start with $1 million per occurrence coverage, though higher-risk operations like construction or hospitality may need $2 million to meet contract requirements.
-Choose higher deductibles to lower premiums if you have reserves, or pay annually for a discount if cash flow allows.
+Choose higher deductibles if you have reserves, or pay annually for a discount if cash flow allows.
 Seasonal businesses often do better with monthly payments to preserve working capital.

 2. 2